Submit by March 31, 2023

-This submission form is for teachers only.
+This is the submission form for Teachers.
 If you’re a student trying to submit your own video, please use this form.

-Eligibility – The contest is open to students aged 12-18 at some point during the contest period (September 1, 2020-March 8, 2021).
+Eligibility – The contest is open to students in grades 5-12 and college (ages 10-23) at some point during the contest period September 1, 2022-March 31, 2023.
 No more than one submission will be accepted for each student.
-Students must be located in North America or Hawaii, and all submissions should be in English.
+Students must be located in North America, Hawaii or at a U.S. military address, and all submissions should be in English.
 Employees of Stossel in the Classroom, Stossel TV, and Center for Independent Thought, or any person or organization involved in the operation and/or setup of the contest, and their immediate family members are not eligible for this contest.
 Previous winners of a Stossel in the Classroom first place prize are not eligible for prizes in our subsequent contests.

 Taxes – Winners will be solely responsible for any federal, state, or local taxes on winnings.

-Judges – Videos will be judged on their ability to answer the topic question in an articulate, clear, and entertaining manner.
-Stossel in the Classroom will evaluate video submissions in a fair and unbiased three-round judging system, in which judges all use the same criteria.
-Judges will be selected by Stossel in the Classroom based on their backgrounds and expertise in education, entertainment, and/or the subject matter.
+Judges – Videos will be judged on their ability to answer the topic question in an articulate, clear, and organized manner.
+Stossel in the Classroom will evaluate video submissions in a fair and unbiased multi-round judging system, in which judges all use the same criteria.
+Judges will be selected by Stossel in the Classroom based on their backgrounds and expertise in education, media, and the subject matter.
 Decisions of the judges are final.

 TIPS FOR STUDENTS

 - Don’t forget the 1-3 minute time requirement.
-Videos that are too short or too long will be disqualified.
+Videos that are under 1 minute or over 3 minutes will be disqualified.

-- Don’t wait until the last minute to submit your video.
-It takes time to upload a video to YouTube, and that time could be the difference between meeting the deadline and missing it.
+- Don’t wait until the last minute to submit.
+It takes time to upload a video, and that time could be the difference between meeting the deadline and missing it.